shrideio/shoebox/README.md

     > WARNING: If the http proxy is not disabled it will cause an obscure error response such as `ERR_TOO_MANY_REDIRECTS`.

-4. <a name="cloudflare-dns-api-client"></a> Cloudflare DNS API client is used by Certbot for proofing the domain name ownership when acquiring an HTTPS certificate from [Letsencrypt](https://letsencrypt.org/).
+4. <a name="cloudflare-dns-api-client"></a> Cloudflare DNS API client is used by Certbot for proofing the domain name ownership when acquiring an HTTPS certificate from [Let’s Encrypt](https://letsencrypt.org/).

     > INFO: Adjust the actions accordingly if the DNS provider is not Cloudflare.